BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 The archive plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/archive/src/main/resources/archive.conf){ open=new }.

-### Jira plugin configuration

-The Jira plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/jira/src/main/resources/jira.conf){ open=new }.

-Setting up the Jira plugin needs to set up the endpoint of the Jira instance but also the consumer key, the consumer secret and the private key required to interact with Jira (more details including the configuration steps in Jira @link:[here](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira)).

 ## Monitoring

 For monitoring, Nexus Delta relies on @link:[Kamon](https://kamon.io/){ open=new }.